-As such, it is particularly suitable for control problems, such as those arising in RRM.
-Hereafter we consider a model-free setup, where the problem is described uniquely in terms of three components: \emph{state}, \emph{action} and \emph{reward}.
+Thus, it is particularly suitable for control problems, such as those arising in RRM.
+Hereafter we consider a model-free setup, where the problem is described exclusively in terms of three components: \emph{state}, \emph{action} and \emph{reward}.

-The state $s$ is a tuple of values, known as \emph{features}, that describes the agent in relation to the environment in a way that is relevant to the problem at hand.
-The action $a$ represents the change that the agent applies to the environment to maximize the given reward.
+The state $s$ is a tuple of values, known as \emph{features}, that characterizes the environment for the agent in a way that is relevant to the problem at hand.
+The action $a$ represents the change that the agent applies to the environment.
 The reward $r$ is a multi-objective scalar function which numerically expresses the agent's purpose.
-The interaction, over time, of the agent with the environment is captured by a set of tuples of the form $(s_t,a_t,r_{t+1},s_{t+1})$, where $t$ is a discrete time counter, describing the transition from a state to the next one as a consequence of applying actions to the environment and receiving rewards.
+The interaction, over time, of the agent with the environment is captured by a set of tuples $(s_t,a_t,r_{t+1},s_{t+1})$, where $t$ is a discrete time counter, describing a state transition as a consequence of applying actions to the environment and receiving rewards.